Gifts & Asset Transfers

 Contact the Attorneys of Wright Abshire for a Consultation

-From our wheelchair-accessible offices in Bellaire, Texas (a city within Houston), The Woodlands and Carmine, Texas, we represent clients throughout the Houston area as well as statewide.
+From our wheelchair-accessible offices in Bellaire, Texas (a city within Houston), and Carmine, Texas, we represent clients throughout the Houston area as well as statewide.
 We also represent clients from other states with elderly family members in Texas.
 Our attorneys can make home, hospital or nursing home visits outside of the Houston area when necessary.
 And in some cases, many of our legal services can be provided over the telephone for our clients’ convenience.